10 Rockefeller Plaza: Development

 Rockefeller Center occupies three blocks in Midtown Manhattan bounded by Fifth and Sixth Avenues to the east and west, between 48th Street to the south and 51st Street to the north.
 In early plans for the construction of Rockefeller Center, the site of 10 Rockefeller Plaza was supposed to have been occupied by a house for the Metropolitan Opera.
 The planned opera house was canceled in December 1929 due to various issues, and John D. Rockefeller Jr. negotiated with Radio Corporation of America (RCA) and its subsidiaries, National Broadcasting Company (NBC) and Radio-Keith-Orpheum (RKO), to build a mass media entertainment complex on the site.
 By May 1930, RCA and its affiliates had agreed to develop the site.
 Most of the complex had been completed by 1936.
 Rockefeller Center Inc. only needed to develop three empty plots in the middle of the complex's northern and southern blocks.

 The final plot on the southernmost block needed to be developed, and several tenants were being considered.
 In spring 1937, the center's managers approached the Dutch government for a possible 16-story "Holland House" on the eastern part of the plot.
 A six-floor parking garage would fill the hard-to-lease space on the lowest three floors of the building, as well as three basement floors.
 The Dutch government did not enter the agreement because of troubles domestically, most notably Hitler's invasion of the Netherlands.
 However, Rockefeller Center's managers were already in negotiations with Eastern Air Lines, whose CEO Eddie Rickenbacker would sign a lease in June 1940.
 The Dutch government did move into temporary offices in the International Building.

 Excavation started in October 1938, and the building was topped out by April 1939.
 Upon the Eastern Air Lines Building's completion, the Dutch government moved its offices-in-exile into the new building.
 The new structure was unique for its glass-wrapped lower facade and the lack of art over its doorways.
 Although the complex itself was finished in November 1939, the Eastern Air Lines Building was not officially complete until its dedication in October 1940.

 Later years

 The auction house Christie's leased 400,000 ft2 in the building in 1997, with an address at 20 Rockefeller Plaza.
 Tishman Speyer, led by Jerry Speyer and the Lester Crown family of Chicago, bought Rockefeller Center's original 14 buildings and land in 2000 for $1.85 billion.
 In April 2023, Tishman Speyer proposed renovating ten of the building's upper stories into a 130-room hotel operated by Aspen Hospitality.
 The next year, Christie's renewed its lease for 25 years.
+A proposal for the building's renovation was submitted to the New York City Landmarks Preservation Commission in November 2025.